bdragon300/go-asyncapi/docs/go-asyncapi/content/features/_index.md

     - Extensible [object types and formats](#types-and-formats)
   - [Content types](#content-types)
   - [Automatic resolving]({{< relref "/asyncapi-specification/references" >}}) the `$ref`s
-    - Fetching files from HTTP, local or by executing the user shell command
+    - Fetching files from HTTP, local file or by executing the user shell command
-  - Specification extensions (`x-` fields), that control the code generation process
+  - Specification extensions (`x-*` fields), that control the code generation process
   - [Security schemes](#security-schemes)
 - Generating the [boilerplate code]({{< relref "/commands/code" >}})
   - Abstract code for any protocol, even if it not well-known